Arab League–Iran relations: Saudi Arabia

-Following the outbreak of the Iran–Iraq War, Iranian pilgrims held a political demonstration about Saudi moving in direction of United States and do not take any action against Israel during the Hajj in Mecca.
-In 1987 they succeeded; however, Saudi police crushed the demonstration violently causing the Iranian pilgrims to riot.
+Following the outbreak of the Iran–Iraq War, Iranian pilgrims held a political demonstration about Saudi moving in the direction of the United States and do not take any action against Israel during the Hajj in Mecca.
+In 1987, they succeeded; however, Saudi police crushed the demonstration violently causing the Iranian pilgrims to riot.
 Immediately following the riot, Ruhollah Khomeini called for Muslims to avenge the pilgrims' deaths by overthrowing the Saudi royal family.
 The Saudi government blamed the riot on the Iranian pilgrims and claimed that the pilgrim riot had been part of a plot to destabilize their rule.
 The following day mobs attacked the Saudi embassies in Tehran.

 In 2001, Iran and Saudi Arabia signed a "major security accord to combat drug trafficking and organized crime".

 In 2008, the Saudi King Abdullah invited former Iranian President Ali Akbar Hashemi Rafsanjani to visit Saudi Arabia for the purpose of attending an Islamic conference.
 Rafsanjani responded by saying that the opportunity was a way "Iran and Saudi Arabia can resolve differences in the Muslim world."
 In 2010, the website WikiLeaks disclosed various confidential documents pertaining to the United States and its allies which revealed that Saudi Arabian King Abdullah urged the US to attack Iran.

-The crush took place in Mina On 24 September 2015, an event described as a "crush and stampede" caused deaths estimated at well over 2000 pilgrims.
+The crush took place in Mina On 24 September 2015, an event described as a "crush and stampede" caused deaths estimated at well over 2,000 pilgrims.
 Iran had the highest number of casualties with 464 casualties.
 Ayatollah Ali Khamenei, the Supreme Leader of the Islamic Republic of Iran, declared three days of national mourning in Iran.
 The cause of the disaster remains in dispute.
 The Mina disaster inflamed tensions between regional rivals Saudi Arabia and Iran, which were already elevated due to the wider turmoil in the Middle East.

 On 4 January 2016, Saudi Arabia severed diplomatic relations with Iran, following attacks on the Saudi embassy in Tehran after predominantly Sunni Saudi Arabia's execution of a Shiite cleric.
 This was directly followed by Bahrain's dissolution of diplomatic ties with Iran.
 Saudi Arabia influences the policies of the Arab countries.

 Thus, Iran's relations with Arab countries are affected by its relations with Saudi Arabia;

-On April 23, 2022, Regional rivals Iran and Saudi Arabia began negotiations in Baghdad on Saturday after they were interrupted in March, according to Iran's semi-official Nour News.
+On 23 April 2022, Regional rivals Iran and Saudi Arabia began negotiations in Baghdad on Saturday after they were interrupted in March, according to Iran's semi-official Nour News.

+On 10 March 2023, both Iran and Saudi Arabia announced the restoration of relations after a deal brokered by China.
+The Iranian embassy reopened on 6 June while the Saudi embassy in Iran reopened in 9 August.